cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 All these **access points** are good for the user, but they present a technological problem, too.
 That problem is: how do I link to the main source?

+## Link Resolvers

 One way to know if our library provides access to the above source and others like it is through a **link resolver**.
-We see the University of Kentucky's link resolver in action when we see a **View Now @ UK** button or link.
+We see a link resolver in action when we see a **View Now @** button or link.
 When we click on that button or link in a database like the above mentioned LISTA or SSPC, we trigger the link resolver.
 That routes us through the library's discovery service.
-In *LISTA*, that link looks like this:
+In *LISTA* at my university, that link looks like this:

 ```
 https://web-p-ebscohost-com.ezproxy.uky.edu/ehost/SmartLink/OpenIlsLink?sid=9508afc3-4f38-4b9d-b680-71981313e0dd@redis&vid=5&sl=smartlink&st=ilslink_new&sv=sdbn%253Dlxh%2526pbt%253DAcademic%2520Journal%2526issn%253D0361526X%2526ttl%253DSerials%252520Librarian%2526stp%253DC%2526asi%253DY%2526ldc%253D%2526lna%253DAlma%252520Linking%2526lca%253DfullText%2526lo_an%253D156075536&su=https%3A%2F%2Fsaalck-uky.primo.exlibrisgroup.com%2Fopenurl%2F01SAA_UKY%2F01SAA_UKY%3AUKY%3FID%3Ddoi%3A10.1080%252F0361526X.2021.2008581%26genre%3Darticle%26atitle%3D%2522Through%2520a%2520Glass%252C%2520Darkly%2522%253A%2520Lessons%2520Learned%2520Starting%2520over%2520as%2520an%2520Electronic%2520Resources%2520Librarian.%26title%3DSerials%20Librarian%26issn%3D0361526X%26isbn%3D%26volume%3D81%26issue%3D3%252F4%26date%3D20220701%26au%3DBrown%2C%20Daniel%26spage%3D246%26pages%3D246-252%26sid%3DEBSCO%3ALibrary%252C%2520Information%2520Science%2520%2526%2520Technology%2520Abstracts%3A156075536